Child-Care Licensing (CCL): What We Do

 How We Regulate

 We inspect operations based on their ability to comply with licensing standards, rules and law.
-The frequency of inspections is determined by the following criteria:
+The number of times we inspect is decided by the following:

-- Type and number of deficiencies an operation had in the past
+- Type and number of violations an operation had in the past.

-- How often deficiencies are found and whether they are repeated
+- The level of risk to children associated with the violation.
+How often violations are found and whether they are repeated.

-- Scope and severity of the deficiencies, such as the ages and numbers of children affected by the deficiency and the role and number of staff contributing to the deficiency
+- Additional factors like the ages and numbers of children affected by the deficiency and the role and number of staff who caused or created the violation.

-We complete an inspection form or letter when we do an inspection that lists deficiencies along with the standards, rules, and law.
-Licensed child care centerd, school-age programs, before or after-school programs, licensed child care homes, and registered child care homes must keep the most recent letter or form posted in view of the public.
-These operations can request an administrative review if they disagree with our findings.
+We complete an inspection form after every inspection.
+This form will list the violations found at the operation along with the minimum standards, rules and laws for each of those violations.
+Licensed child care centers, school-age programs, before or after-school programs, licensed child care homes, and registered child care homes must keep the most recent letter or form posted in view of the public.
+The operation can request an administrative review if they disagree with our findings.

-In addition to routine inspections, our trained Licensing staffmembers investigate reports that allege violations of the law or minimum standards.
-The type and scope of each investigation may vary based on the information received in the report.
+Besides routine inspections, we investigate reports of violations of minimum standards or law.
+We also investigate operations that may be providing child care without the a permit.
+These operations are called unregulated or illegal operations.
+Our investigators search for operations in child care advertisements and other free media sources and investigate them.
+The type and scope of each investigation is based on the information received in the report.
 The goal of all investigations is to reduce risk to children and prevent further harm.

 To report child abuse or neglect that occurred in Texas, call 1-800-252-5400 or use our secure website: https://www.txabusehotline.org.